 - Reassemble your pristine grinder.

+A million dollar question how to clean weed grinder?
 Sure, cleaning your grinder is a pain in the rear and probably one of your least enjoyable chores, but if you want to keep grinding with ease it's an important task to keep up on.
-A clean grinder provides you with optimum hits and extends the device’s lifespan.
-Please take a few moments to clean your grinder so you contain to obtain the perfect grind and potent kief accumulation.
+A clean weed grinder provides you with optimum hits and extends the device’s lifespan.
+Please make sure to clean your grinder so you continue to obtain the perfect grind and potent kief accumulation.
 Who doesn’t want a fresh hit that is filled with flavour?